-AIA engages a variety of third parties in the normal course of its business operations, and has in place minimum requirements for assessing, managing and governing third parties, including with respect to third-party security, operational resilience and regulatory compliance.
-AIA has further strengthened the identification and management of third-party risks through the implementation of a group-wide Third Party Management System.
+AlA engages a variety of third parties in the normal course of its business operations, and has in place minimum requirements for assessing, managing and governing third parties, including with respect to third-party security, operational resilience and regulatory compliance.
+AlA identifies, captures and monitors third-party risks through a group-wide Third Party Management System.
 External and intra-group outsourcing arrangements that are material from Group perspective are identified and a register of material group outsourcing arrangements is maintained.